 (2) The liability assumption date must not be earlier than the day on which the notice under subsection (1) is published.

-[Section 14C inserted by No. 13 of 2015 s.
+[Section 14C inserted: No. 13 of 2015 s.
 4.]

 14D.
 State to indemnify

 The State will indemnify the Joint Venturers for their common law liability to independent third parties arising after the liability assumption date for loss or damage caused by the injection of Gorgon CO2 in the formation where that loss or damage is attributable to an act done, or omitted to be done, in the carrying out of CO2 injection operations under the authority of the section 13 approval.